LibertyAces/BitSwanPump/doc/source/examples/InstallESKibanaviaDocker/InstallESKibanaviaDocker.rst

 which we build up before.
 Now you can type ``docker compose up -d`` into terminal again.
 Check if everything running correctly with ``docker ps``.

 The incoming output in terminal should be this:
-Wow!
-If everything is okay you will see this:

 .. image:: output3.png
     :align: center